salsa-rs/salsa/book/src/plumbing/tracked_structs.md

 The value struct stores the values of the fields but also the revisions when that field last changed.
-Each time the struct is recreated in a new revision, the old and new values for its fields are compared and a new revision is created.
+Each time the struct is recreated in a new revision, the old and new values for its fields are compared and changed field revisions are updated.

 ## The macro generates the tracked struct `Configuration`